pedro/gstame/README.md

 });
 ```

-I'd also like to allow for Node dependencies in Node, so you can essentially define a `package.json` for your Apps Script, and have it all "compile" to code that Google can execute.
+Talking about node packages, it should be possible to allow developers to define Node dependencies for their `gs` code using npm, and have these bundled/compiled to something that Google can execute on `push`.

+Please let me know if you have any feedback on these!